harDo-pk/VineryLeaffix/README.md

 This mod isn't being actively developed further now that the upstream fix exists, but it'll stay up for anyone who needs it on 1.5.0 - 1.5.3.

-# VineryLeaffix
-Disables [Let's Do] Vinery's automatic grape-leaf growth around Grapvine Stems.
-This is a cosmetic feature of Vinery with no vanilla config option to turn it off - this mod removes the behavior via Mixin.
-Not affiliated with the Let's Do team.

 ## Requirements
 * Minecraft 1.21.1